Brodie-IFPI/OSCF_SDI_Docs/README.md

 As of 06/02/2025, there is only one function that can be used and is simplistic.

-1. Import sdi and add your GCPN credentials below + the crawler name
+1. Import sdi and add your GCPN credentials below.
+Please include a crawler name and your org ID (get the numbers off of Brodie manually for now)

     ```python
     from sdi_interface import SDI

-    sdi = SDI(username='brodie@ifpi.org', password='pass', crawler_name='demo')
+    sdi = SDI(username='brodie@ifpi.org', password='pass', crawler_name='demo', org_id=1)
     ```

-2. Simply insert a result.
+3. Simply insert a result.
 There are 2 compulsory fileds, and 3 optional fields.

     URL and Filename are compulsory fields.